elee-tudublin/2022.Y2-Project_Web_Client.part_3/README.md

 ![image-20220323003011750](./media/delete_computer_and_events.png)

 ## Part 4: Delete an Event

-This is very similar to the previous part.
 Each event has a delete button.
 When clicked, the `deleteEvent()` function is called.
 It confirms the delete should go ahead and then calls the `deleteEventById()` function in `adminData.js`

 ![delete event](./media/delete_event.png)

 ## Part 5: Subscribing to database changes